The Atlantic Paranormal Society

 The Atlantic Paranormal Society (TAPS) is an organization that investigates reported paranormal activity.
 Based in Warwick, Rhode Island, TAPS was founded in 1990 by Jason Hawes as Rhode Island Paranormal Society (RIPS).
 In 1995, Grant Wilson joined, and the team was renamed The Atlantic Paranormal Society (TAPS).
 In 2004, the organization itself became the subject of Ghost Hunters, a popular weekly American paranormal reality television series on the Syfy channel.
 The show ran for eleven seasons on Syfy in the US.
 The show aired in the UK nine months after the US premier on Living It.

 History and objectives

-In 1990, Hawes began the "Rhode Island Paranormal Society", after having a personal experience with spirits.
+In 1990, Hawes began the "Rhode Island Paranormal Society," after supposedly having a personal experience with spirits.
 After RIPS began investigating cases throughout the New England area, Jason met up with Grant Wilson in 1995 and they formed "The Atlantic Paranormal Society" together.
 Wilson had also had a personal experience.
 Neither man talks about it in public.
 The group was originally run out of Jason's basement, and at that time consisted only of Jason and Grant.
 They pioneered investigative techniques that many other paranormal investigators use.
-In 2003 they were approached by Pilgrim Films and taped ten episodes of "Ghost Hunters" for the Sci Fi (now SyFy) channel.
+In 2003 they were approached by Pilgrim Films and taped ten episodes of "Ghost Hunters" for the Sci Fi (now Syfy) channel.